Definition - What does Mullerian Duct mean?

 FertilitySmarts explains Mullerian Duct

-Development of the mullerian ducts begins at about the fourth week of life.
-During normal development, these ducts come together side by side and there is a fusing of some length of the two ducts.
+The development of the müllerian ducts begins at about the fourth week of life.
+During normal development, these ducts come together side by side and there is a fusing of the two ducts.
 This leads to the formation of a single uterus with an open cavity and two fallopian tubes.

-The ways to diagnose a fusion disorder is through ultrasound, magnetic resonance imaging (MRI) or a surgical procedure.
+Fusion disorders can be diagnosed through ultrasound, magnetic resonance imaging (MRI) or a surgical procedure.